maggiedalke/Budget-Calculator/README.md

-# budget-calculator
+# Budget-Calculator
 **HOSTED:** https://maggie-budget-calculator.netlify.app/

-Functionality: Create a Budget Calculator where the user can enter and keep track of Income, Expenses and Total Current Budget.
+This repo is a Budget Calculator where the user can enter and keep track of their Income, Expenses and Total Current Budget.

-### Architecture
-Setup your objects using class syntax.
-You should have at least 2 classes:
+## Development Process

+I set up 2 classes:

-#### TransactionList class:
+### TransactionList class:
-The transactionList class tracks all of you individual transactions and contains at least 3 properties:
+The transactionList class tracks all of the individual transactions.

-- incomeList: An array containing all the income transactions
-- expenseList: An array containing all the expense transactions.
-- id: An integer that is used to track each transaction.
-- and at least 2 methods (probably more)
+Some methods included:

 **addNewTransaction()** <br>
 A method that will accept some parameters and create a new transaction, insert it into the appropriate list and perform any additional updates required.